 Stephen: Working in healthcare has always been seen as a female profession, but I’ve been doing this line of work for fifteen years now and the last maybe five years it’s been seen as both male and female because the world has moved on.

 Bill: There has been a long tradition ever since the time of Florence Nightingale that nursing is a female-only tradition, but if you look further back, nursing - especially in the army - was male-dominated.
 Florence changed the perception and to a very great effect improved nursing and pushed the profile of nursing.
 From an early age, we see nurses as being female.
 I think it will take a few more generations to see this diminish from view.

 What aspect of your role do you enjoy most?

 I love the fact I can make a difference to someone’s day.
 It can be the very smallest thing but if that has helped that person I know I’ve done something right for them.

 What would you say to any men thinking of joining the care profession?

 To 100% give it a try.
-There’s so many different aspects to working in healthcare.
+There are so many different aspects of working in healthcare.
 At times you forget you're actually working as things become so natural.

 At Newcross, within our own healthcare workforce. we have a higher proportion of male nurses and carers than the national average, 23% of our nurses and carers are men.